Ulcerative colitis treatment usually involves either drug therapy or surgery.

-Doctors use several categories of drugs that control inflammation in different ways.
-But drugs that work well for some people may not work for others, so it may take time to find a medication that helps you.
+Several categories of drugs may be effective in treating ulcerative colitis.
+The type you take will depend on the severity of your condition.
+The drugs that work well for some people may not work for others, so it may take time to find a medication that helps you.
 In addition, because some drugs have serious side effects, you'll need to weigh the benefits and risks of any treatment.

 Anti-inflammatory drugs are often the first step in the treatment of inflammatory bowel disease.
 They include:

 - Aminosalicylates.
 Sulfasalazine (Azulfidine) can be effective in reducing symptoms of ulcerative colitis, but it has a number of side effects, including digestive distress and headache.
 Certain 5-aminosalicylates, including mesalamine (Asacol, Lialda, Rowasa, Canasa, others), balsalazide (Colazal) and olsalazine (Dipentum) are available in both oral and enema or suppository forms.
 Which form you take depends on the area of your colon that's affected.
 Rarely, these medications have been associated with kidney and pancreas problems.

 Corticosteroids.
 These drugs, which include prednisone and hydrocortisone, are generally reserved for moderate to severe ulcerative colitis that doesn't respond to other treatments.
 They are given orally, intravenously, or by enema or suppository, depending on the location affected.